Yellowknife: Climate

-Yellowknife has a subarctic climate (Köppen: Dfc).
+Yellowknife has a subarctic climate (Köppen: Dfc, Trewartha Ecld).
 Although winter is predominantly polar, rapid heat waves emerge at the summit of summer due to the immense path south.
 The city averages less than 300 mm of precipitation annually, as it lies in the rain shadow of mountain ranges to the west.
 Due to its location on Great Slave Lake, Yellowknife has a frost-free growing season that averages slightly over 100 days.
 In an occasional year, the first fall frost does not come until October.
-Most of the limited precipitation falls between June and October, with April being the driest month of the year and August having the most rainfall.
+Most of the limited precipitation falls between June and September, with April being the driest month of the year and August having the most rainfall.
 Snow that falls in winter accumulates on the ground until the spring thaw.

 Yellowknife experiences very cold winters and mild to warm summers.
 The average temperature in January is around -26 C and 17 C in July.
 According to Environment and Climate Change Canada, Yellowknife has the sunniest summer in the country, averaging 1,034 hours from June to August.
 The lowest temperature ever recorded in Yellowknife was -51.2 C on 31 January 1947, and the highest was 32.6 C on 2 August 2021.
 Yellowknife averages 2256.5 hours of bright sunshine per year or 43.5% of possible daylight hours, ranging from a low of 15.4% in December to a high of 63.0% in June.
 Due to its warm summer temperatures, Yellowknife is well below the Arctic tree line in stark contrast to areas farther east in Canada on similar parallels.

-In 2014, Environment Canada ranked Yellowknife as having the coldest winter and longest snow cover season of any city in Canada, while also experiencing the sunniest spring and summer of any city in Canada.
+In 2014, Environment Canada ranked Yellowknife as having the coldest winter and longest snow cover season, along with the sunniest spring and summer, of any city in Canada.

+Arsenic contamination

+The area has elevated levels of arsenic due to the region's geology and past mining operations.
+The bedrock contains arsenopyrite, a naturally occurring mineral that contains arsenic, iron, and sulfur.
+Gold mining in the 20th century released large amounts of arsenic into the environment.
+The roasting process used to extract gold from arsenopyrite ores created arsenic trioxide as a byproduct, which was often released directly into the environment.

+The Giant Mine, which operated from 1948 to 2004, left behind 237,000 tonnes of arsenic trioxide waste on site.
+The mine is located 4 km north of Yellowknife's city limits.
+The Government of the Northwest Territories is working with researchers to monitor and study arsenic levels in the area.
+The Giant Mine Remediation Project is a billion-dollar cleanup effort that will take about 10 years to complete.
+There are several ongoing programs to monitor residents for elevated levels of arsenic.